ErikRibeiro/ErikRibeiro/README.md

-- 👋 Hi, I’m @ErikRibeiro
+- 👋 Hi, My name is @ErikRibeiro
-- 👀 I’m interested in get work.
+- 👀 I’m interested in get work on the area of technology.
 - 🌱 I’m currently learning systems development.
 - 💞️ I’m looking to collaborate on in everything that is focused on the area of technology.
 - 📫 How to reach me ribeiroerik0007@gmail.com.